ava-labs/awm-relayer/README.md

   `"supported-destinations": []string`
   - List of destination subnet IDs that the source subnet supports.
 If empty, then all destinations are supported.

+  `"catch-up-block-height": integer`
+  - The block height at which to back-process transactions from the source subnet.
+If the database already contains a later block height for the source subnet, then that will be used instead.

 `"destination-subnets": []DestinationSubnets`
 - The list of destination subnets to support.
 Each `DestinationSubnet` has the following configuration: